 There are no associated maintenance fees if the account owner is 18 years old or under, and if you maintain a $300 account balance, the Withdrawal Limit Fee will be waived.

-The best part is that the account earns interest (0.03% APY as of May 2019), and you can also opt to make automatic transfers to your child’s saving account from your own checking account to help build their finances even further.
+The best part is that the account earns interest (0.03% APY), and you can also opt to make automatic transfers to your child’s saving account from your own checking account to help build their finances even further.

 What Are Bank Of America Child Savings Account Fees?